 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-There’s currently a $2,000 welcome bonus (earned after completing the qualifying activities required) for new Chase Private Client customers.
-More on that is below.
+There’s currently an up to $3,000 welcome bonus (earned after completing the qualifying activities required) for new Chase Private Client customers.
+More below.

 Chase Private Client offers a range of exclusive benefits for top Chase clients, from premium banking solutions, personalized attention, and the expertise and investment capabilities of J.P.
 Morgan.
 Essentially, it’s more or less exactly what it sounds like personalized banking and investment solutions tailored to meet your needs.
 Chase Private Client is a premier checking account.
 If you’re looking for a more standard Chase account and how you can earn another bonus.